ryandeng32/LeetCode-Practice/September_Challenge.md

 * When the input string is separated with a special character, in this case `.`, then we can use **split and parse** method
 * Add 0s to the end so both arrays are at the same length

+## Day 11: 152.
+Maximum Product Subarray

+* Since it's a subarray problem, I might think about using **sliding window** first.
+However, since there exists negative number, the value of the window is unstable, so consider using **dynamic programming**